-Red Hat Clustering requires that a failing node can be disabled to prevent it from affecting the functioning nodes.
+Red Hat Clustering requires that a cluster be configured such that a failing node can be disabled by its peer nodes to prevent the failing node from adversely affecting the cluster services.
 This is accomplished by a method known as fencing that takes advantage of fencing agents included with RHCS.
 For example, when cluster nodes are deployed onto virtual machines on the VMware vSphere platform, your fencing agent connects to the vSphere API to reboot the failing VM.
 Conversely, when nodes are hosted on physical servers, those physical servers must be fenced at the hardware level (for example via an out-of-band interface card).
 The enormous number of fencing and hardware configuration possibilities makes it impractical to document fencing for every possible scenario.
 Zenoss administrators must work with their IT departments to develop a fencing solution that works with their infrastructure.
-Although fencing is strongly recommended, administrators who cannot implement a fencing solution can refer to the "No-Operation" Fencing' section of Appendix B: Fencing for a workaround.
+Although fencing is strongly recommended, administrators who cannot implement a fencing solution can refer to the '